SeanPhamISU/pygeosolve/README.md

+# NOTE
+This modified version is essential for my FSAE suspension kinematic simulation as it modifies the solver used and add methods to update the problem's geometry

+# INSTALLATION
+Clone the repo, cd to the folder, then run
+"pip install . --break-system-packages --no-build-isolation"

 # pygeosolve
 Geometric constraint solver for Python.
 Uses numerical optimisation (via [SciPy](http://www.scipy.org/)) to determine the solution to a given set of length and